ppy/osu-wiki/wiki/Gameplay/Score/ScoreV1/osu!mania/en.md

 ### Old usage

-Previously, difficulty increase mods divided `HitPunishment` before it was subtracted from the bonus, making a 200 or below cost less bonus score than it would without mods.
+Previously, difficulty increase mods divided `HitPunishment` before it was subtracted from the bonus, making a GOOD or below cost less bonus score than it would without mods.
 This did not raise the maximum score, because a perfect play kept the bonus at its maximum either way.

 | Mod | `ModDivider` |
 | :-- | --: |